anveshmuppeda/kubectl-helper/fields/readme.md

 ## More information about fields:
 <a name="volemeMounts"></a>
 19. **volumeMounts** : This is a list that defines the volume mounts for the container.
 Each item in the list represents a separate volume mount.

+<a name="emptyDir"></a>
+41. **emptyDir:** *This field specifies an `emptyDir` volume type.
+An emptyDir volume is initially empty and is created when a Pod is assigned to a node.
+It can be used for temporary storage that is shared among containers in the same Pod.*